SyncfusionExamples/EJ2--DataGrid-BlazorServer-ForeignKeyColumn-CustomMenuFilter/README.md

 **Visual Studio 2022**

 1. Clone or download the repository.
-2. Open the verified solution file: `CrudAsynchronousSample.sln`.
+2. Open the verified solution file: `ForeignKeyWithCustomMenuFilter.sln`.
 3. Restore NuGet packages.
-4. Ensure the startup project is `CrudAsynchronousSample` if multiple startup projects are present.
-5. Build the solution.
+4. Build the solution.
-6. Run the application using `Ctrl+F5`.
+5. Run the application using `Ctrl+F5`.
-7. Access the application at the local URL displayed by the ASP.NET Core launch output. `[VERIFY: local development URL]`
+6. Access the application at the local URL displayed by the launch output.

 **Visual Studio Code**

 1. Open the repository folder in Visual Studio Code.
 2. Open the integrated terminal.
-3. Navigate to the project directory that contains `CrudAsynchronousSample.csproj`.
+3. Navigate to the project directory.

 ```bash
 dotnet restore